 Confusion on how security laws work

-It’s just as crucial to train your team to recognise the harm that viruses or malware may do to your company’s brand, finances, and clients as it is to become cybersecure.
+It’s just as crucial to train your team to recognize the harm that viruses or malware may do to your company’s brand, finances, and clients as it is to become cyber secure.

 Hackers take advantage of a variety of methods, such as human error or clicking on the wrong link, therefore it’s critical to discuss the business’s repercussions with employees in an interactive learning environment.

-Assume your employees don’t know everything and provide them with opportunity to engage more about cybersecurity.
+Assume your employees don’t know everything and provide them with an opportunity to engage more about cybersecurity.

 Hackers can take down your website/services for a long time, demanding a large ransom to enable you to get back online.
 The National Cyber Security Centre and the Government Communications Headquarters (GCHQ) both recommend that companies don’t pay the ransom.

-This is because 1) it’s expensive and untraceable and 2) the untrustworthy of if they activate your services after payment, and if they release any data afterwards.
+This is because 1) it’s expensive and untraceable and 2) the untrustworthy of if they activate your services after payment, and if they release any data afterward.